-Parameter Description on-demand This interface is up or down on demand of link fail over. mtu { mtu } Default: 1500 Maximum transmission unit (largest packet size allowed for this interface). ip-address-src { ip-address-src } Synopsis: static, dynamic Default: static Whether the IP address is static or dynamically assigned via DHCP or BOOTP.
+Parameter Description on-demand Synopsis: typeless This interface is up or down on demand of link fail over. mtu { mtu } Synopsis: An integer between 256 and 1500 Default: 1500 Maximum transmission unit (largest packet size allowed for this interface). ip-address-src { ip-address-src } Synopsis: { static, dynamic } Default: static Whether the IP address is static or dynamically assigned via DHCP or BOOTP.
 The DYNAMIC option is a common case of a dynamically assigned IP address.
 It switches between BOOTP and DHCP until it gets the response from the relevant server.
 It must be static for non-management interfaces

-- Add a QoS map for the VLAN.
-For more information, refer to Section 5.37.7.2, "Adding a QoS Map". - 5.
+- 4. Add a QoS map for the VLAN.
+For more information, refer to Section 5.39.7.2, "Adding a QoS Map". - 5.
 Type commit and press Enter to save the changes, or type revert and press Enter to abort.

-Deleting a VLAN ID for a Routable Ethernet Port or Virtual Switch no interface interface interface-name vlan id
+Deleting a VLAN for a Routable Ethernet Port

-To delete a VLAN ID (VID) configured for either a routable Ethernet port or virtual switch, do the following:
+To delete a VLAN configured for either a routable Ethernet port or virtual switch, do the following: